-ATLANTA, GA (March 28, 2015) — The 2015 annual Women in Cybersecurity conference, organized by Tennessee Technological University and the National Science Foundation, met in Atlanta, Georgia, on March 27 and 28.
-CyberPoint was proud to be there as a Diamond sponsor.
-We were particularly impressed by the quality of the undergraduate and graduate students at the conference, whether they spoke, presented posters, or simply attended the sessions.
+The CyberWire, DALLAS, TX (April 2, 2016) — The 2016 annual Women in Cybersecurity conference, organized by Tennessee Technological University and the National Science Foundation, met in Dallas, Texas from March 31 to April 2, 2016.
+CyberPoint was again proud to be there as a Diamond sponsor.

-Ambareen Siraj, Founder and chair of the Women in Cybersecurity Conference, tells us the call for local hosting of Women in Cybersecurity conference 2016 will be published in May this year and announced in July.
-If your organization is interested in getting involved with this initiative, please refer to www.csc.tntech.edu/wicys/ or contact Dr. Siraj at asiraj AT tntech DOT edu.
+If your organization is interested in getting involved with the Women in Cybersecurity Conference, please refer to www.csc.tntech.edu/wicys/ or contact Dr. Ambareen Siraj at asiraj AT tntech DOT edu.

 With support from National Science Foundation, Award #1303441 (Capacity Building in Cybersecurity: Broadening Participation of Women In Cybersecurity through the Women in Cybersecurity Conference and Professional Development), WiCyS is an effort to bring together women (students/faculty/researchers/professionals) in cybersecurity from academia, research and industry for sharing of knowledge/experience, networking and mentoring.
 Any individual or organization interested in supporting recruiting and retention efforts for women in cybersecurity is encouraged to participate.